Botmock/botmock-jovo-export/README.md

 ### Submitting a Pull Request

-1. Start with creating an issue if possible, the more information, the better!
+1. Create an issue if possible, the more information, the better!
-2. Fork the Repository
+2. Fork the Repository.
 3. Make a new change under a branch based on master.
 Ideally, the branch should be based on the issue you made such as "issue-530"
-4. Send the Pull Request, followed by a brief description of the changes you've made.
+4. Make the Pull Request, followed by a brief description of the changes you've made.
 Reference the issue.

 _NOTE: Make sure to leave any sensitive information out of an issue when reporting a bug with imagery or copying and pasting error data.
 We want to make sure all your info is safe!_